 PARCKA is committed to provide access to the highest quality of addiction care in the country for the university community and the community at large.
 PARCKA faculty offer screening, assessment, and treatment services along a broad continuum of care.
 The care provided by our interdisciplinary faculty are evidence-based and patient-centric.
 In addition, tele-health and remote, rural addiction treatment services are planned.
 The clinical services provide a rich environment for training the next generation of clinicians and academics in addiction.

-The University Neuropsychiatric Institute (UNI) is a mental and behavioral health service that offers patient-centered care to treat all aspects of the individual--biological, psychological, social, and spiritual-- elements essential to achieving balance in mental health.
+The Huntsman Mental Health Institute (HMHI) is a mental and behavioral health service that offers patient-centered care to treat all aspects of the individual--biological, psychological, social, and spiritual-- elements essential to achieving balance in mental health.

 As an iniative from the State of Utah, The University of Utah Health's Substance Use in Pregnancy Recovery Addiction Dependence Clinic (SUPeRAD), in partnership with The University of Utah's Department of Internal Medicine,